 Acupressure in labour

 Acupressure is the application of continuous pressure to specific points on the body.
-Research has found it to be an effective, non-invasive, and easily applicable technique to reduce labor pain.
+Research has found it to be an effective, non-invasive, and easily applicable technique to reduce labour pain.

 I run monthly workshops teaching pregnant women and their birth partners how to effectively and confidently use acupressure as a form of natural pain relief in labour.
 If you are interested in attending or have any questions please read the workshop details or contact me.